 Probably my favorite place in the world to have breakfast – without giraffes, anyway.
 This was our third stay at Hotel al Ponte Antico.
 Starting the day on the patio overlooking the Grand Canal and the Rialto Bridge never gets old.

 El Nido Miniloc Island, Palawan

 We loved everything about Miniloc Island and even though we stayed busy with kayaking and island hopping, we found time to relax on our balcony too, reading but mainly just staring.
 In a year of amazing views, this was our favorite.

 This was my first time traveling with Nomad Photo Expeditions and it couldn’t have been a better trip.
 We visited Beijing for a couple of days, but most of the trip was spent in the villages of Guizhou and Guangxi provinces, far away from the standard Western tourist track.
 It was a small group, the photographer guiding us (Tino Soriano) was excellent, and the itinerary was perfectly arranged to maximize photographic opportunities – kind of the opposite of my trip to Japan last year with National Geographic Expeditions.
 I wouldn’t hesitate to join any of their trips in the future.
 My highlights are here.

 Lake Ndutu, Tanzania

-We went on game drives in five different parks in Tanzania and Kenya with Sunworld Safaris / 4×4 Adventures.
+In February we went on game drives in five different parks in Tanzania and Kenya.
 In my blog post on our Africa trip I said that our favorite was Ngorongoro Crater, but looking back I would now give the advantage to Lake Ndutu.
 The animal viewing was excellent, and it was nice to be able to go off-road and get up close to animals, as opposed to every other park where we had to stay on the roads.
 It was especially cool to drive straight through the wildebeest migration.
 And our lodge in Lake Ndutu was far better than at the Crater.

 Coolest Experience with Kids